actualbudget/actual/docs/Installing/Configuration.md

 ## `ACTUAL_CONFIG_PATH`

 This is the path to the config file.
-If not specified, the server will look for a `config.json` file in the same directory as the `package.json`.
-This can only be specified as an environment variable.
+If not specified, the server will look for a `config.json` file either in the `/data` directory if it is present, or in the same directory as the `package.json` if `/data` is not present.

+You can’t specify this option in `config.json` since it needs to be used to find the `config.json` in the first place.

 ## `https`